-A student is subject to the requirements set forth in the Academic Requirements and Expectations and Academic Standing and Retention policies in this catalog.
+A student is subject to the requirements set forth in the ACADEMIC REQUIREMENTS AND EXPECTATIONS and the ACADEMIC STANDING AND RETENTION sections of the catalog.
 In addition, once a student has been enrolled in the program for two academic years, they must have earned a minimum GPA that would allow them to graduate with at least a 2.00 GPA and maintain this minimum cumulative GPA at the end of year three.